-ROM_STYLE instructs the synthesis tool how to infer ROM memory.
+ROM\STYLE instructs the synthesis tool on how to infer constant arrays into memory structures like Block RAMs.
 Accepted values are:

-- block: Instructs the tool to infer RAMB type components - distributed: Instructs the tool to infer the LUT ROMs.
-By default, the tool selects which ROM to infer based on heuristics that give the best results for the most designs.
+block: Instructs the tool to infer RAMB type components

+- distributed: Instructs the tool to infer the LUT ROMs.
+Instructs the tool to infer constant arrays into distributed RAM (LUTRAM) resources.
+By default, the tool selects which ROM to infer based on heuristics that give the best results for the most designs. - ultra: Instructs synthesis to use URAM primitives.
+(Versal® ACAP parts only).